artking28/CCSB/README.md

 # CCSB (Clang Custom String Buffer)

-**CCSB** is a simple implementation of a string buffer in C, designed to enhance performance in string manipulation.
-This library provides a simple and efficient interface for concatenating, inserting, and manipulating strings without the overhead of excessive memory allocation.
+**CCSB** is a simple implementation of a string buffer in C used and created by me, so I decided to share it with anyone who wants to use it.
+It enhances performance in string manipulation and provides a simple and efficient interface for manipulate strings without the overhead of excessive memory allocation.

 ## Features